daffadevhosting/codeAssist/README.md

-# CodeAssist (Code Mod)
+# CodeAssist (CoDa)

-CodeAssist **[Code Mod]** is an AI-powered code generation assistant that helps you write code faster.
+CodeAssist **[CoDa]** is an AI-powered code generation assistant that helps you write code faster.
 It uses Google's Gemini model to generate code from natural language prompts.

 ## Features